thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 \text.block{definition}{localOptimum}{A *local optimum* is a point&nbsp;$\localOptimum{\sespel}$ in the search space which maps to a better candidate solution than any other points in its neighborhood (see \text.ref{neighborhood}).}

+\text.block{definition}{prematureConvergence}{An optimization process has prematurely converged if it has not yet discovered the global optimum but can no longer improve its approximation quality.&nbsp;[@WCT2012EOPABT; @WZCN2009WIOD]}

-Of course, our hill climber does not really know that it is trapped in a local optimum.
+Of course, our hill climber does not really know that it is trapped in a local optimum, that it has *prematurely converged*.
-However, we can guess it: If there has not been any improvement for many steps, then the current-best candidate solution is probably a local optimum.
+However, we can try to guess it: If there has not been any improvement for many steps, then the current-best candidate solution is probably a local optimum.
 If that happens, we just restart at a new random point in the search space.
 Of course, we will remember the **best ever encountered** candidate solution over all restarts and return it to the user in the end.